What is the Zakaut mortgage benefit?

 How Much Can You Get?

-- Couple with children: additional amounts per dependent child
+- Couple with children: additional points and amount per dependent child

 - Periphery bonus: Higher amounts are available if you purchase in designated peripheral areas (the Negev, Galilee, and other priority regions).
 The government actively incentivizes settlement outside the center by increasing the subsidized loan amount for periphery purchases